 Physical Surroundings – 5/5

 Although it is not located in a natural “state park” environment, because of all the vegetation planted throughout the resort and on the sites, it does feel like you are in a subtropical setting.
 The direct frontage on the Caloosahatchee is a big plus in our book.

 Roads are paved and very wide so generally easy to maneuver.
 A large staging area is provided for hitching/unhitching and all the roadways are as wide or wider than a typical residential street so there are no issues backing in or out and no one-way restrictions.
 This is an exceptionally well laid out and spacious resort.

 Peace & Quiet – 4/5

-It is located on State Road 80 so there is some traffic noise depending on the time of day and which way the wind is blowing.
+Peaceful resort, although sites near the Pickle Ball courts might experience some noise during play.
+State Road 80 is adjacent so there is some traffic noise depending on the time of day and which way the wind is blowing.

 Utilities – 5/5

 - Sewer – well placed, screw in 4″ cap.

 - Satellite – we had no problems with our rooftop DISH Network reception, although due to the mature plantings it is possible there might be a site that would have Satellite reception issues.
 Note that stand alone satellite dish tripods are not permitted.